Recovering Preferences from Finite Data: Introduction

 Finally, a literature in political science (\citealp*{poolerosenthal1985}, \citealp*{jackman_2001}, \citealp*{clinton_jackman_rivers_2004}, are seminal) focuses on binary choice data (roll-call votes), but considers specific parametric models of spatial voting, and uses Bayesian methods for the most part.
-Our results are broadly applicable to the same data as in this literature, but using very different methods.
+Our results are broadly applicable to the same data as in this literature.